A Tutorial on Meta-Reinforcement Learning: Supervision

 \paragraph{Meta-RL with unsupervised meta-testing} A second setting assumes rewards are available at meta-train time but none are available at meta-test time.
 For example, perhaps the company producing a robot chef is able to install many expensive sensors in several kitchens in a lab for meta-training.
 These sensors detect when a counter is scratched, or water damage occurs, or furniture is broken.
 All of these collectively are used to define the reward function.
 However, it may be prohibitively expensive to install these sensors in the house of each customer.
 In this case, rewards are not available at meta-test time.
 Rewards are in the outer-loop, but they are never used in the inner-loop, and it is assumed that reward information is not needed to identify the tasks.
 In fact, only the dynamics vary across tasks in this setting.

 In order to learn without rewards at meta-test time, many methods remove rewards from the inner-loop entirely.
-While the inner-loop cannot condition on reward, it{may learn to maximize reward by maximizing its correlates.
+While the inner-loop cannot condition on reward, it may learn to maximize reward by maximizing its correlates.
+While black box methods are applicable in this setting off the shelf, assuming other inputs to the inner-loop correlate with reward, specific methods have been investigated.
 For example, in PPG normally the inner-loop requires sampling returns; however, without rewards, this is not possible at meta-test time.
 One solution is use a learned estimate of return, conditional on the data collected so far, to replace these returns in the policy gradient estimate.
-For example, the returns can be replaced with a learned advantage function, $A_\theta(s_t,a_t,s_{t+1})$ \citep{yang2019norml} or learned critic $Q_\theta(s_t,a_t,\mathcal{D})$ \citep{sung2017learning}.
-Another approach is to leverage a manually designed self-supervised inner-loop, while using a fully supervised outer-loop \citep{yan2020multimodal}.
-Finally, yet another approach is to leverage Hebbian learning, \citep{hebb1949organization}, a biologically inspired method for unsupervised learning in which weight updates are a function of the associated activations in the previous and next layers, and no rewards are passed as input to the policy.
+Here, the returns can be replaced with a learned advantage function, $A_\theta(s_t,a_t,s_{t+1})$ \citep{yang2019norml} or learned critic $Q_\theta(s_t,a_t,\mathcal{D})$ \citep{sung2017learning}.
+For example, No-Reward Meta Learning (NoRML) modifies the MAML update to include a learned advantage function (in addition to offset parameters, $\phi_{\mathrm{offset}}$, that allow the meta-learned initialization to focus exclusively on exploration):

+Another approach is to leverage manually designed features in a black-box self-supervised inner-loop, while using a fully supervised outer-loop \citep{yan2020multimodal}.
+Finally, yet another approach is to leverage Hebbian learning \citep{hebb1949organization}, a biologically inspired method for unsupervised learning in which weight updates are a function of the associated activations in the previous and next layers.
 The update to the weight ($w^k_{i,j}$) from the $i$th activation in layer $k$ ($x^k_i$), to the $j$th activation in layer $k+1$ ($x^{k+1}_j$) generally has the form

 where $\alpha$ is a learning rate and $\alpha$, $a$, $b$, $c$, $d$ are all meta-learned parameters in $\theta$.
-Since weight updates only condition on adjacent layer activations, and no rewards are passed as input to the policy, this function is both local and unsupervised.
+Since weight updates only condition on adjacent layer activations, if no rewards are passed as input to the policy, this function is both local and unsupervised.
 Hebbian learning can be applied both to feed-forward \citep{najarro2021metalearning} and recurrent neural networks \citep{miconi2018differentiable,miconi2018backpropamine}.
+Variants of Hebbian learning for meta-RL, which pass rewards as an input to the policy are investigated by~\citet{chalvidal2022metareinforcement,rohani2022bimrl}.